MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 Additionally, her work as a busy consultant for one of the largest accounting firms in the world has the mother of two traveling Monday through Thursday, making exercising and eating well a challenge.

-Brodzik had tried every diet in the world, but nothing seemed to work -- until last year, when her husband read an article about endoscopic sleeve gastroplasty (ESG), a new nonsurgical weight loss procedure offered at the University of Chicago Medicine's Center for Endoscopic Research and Therapeutics (CERT).
-It’s currently the only location in the city offering this procedure.
+Brodzik had tried every diet in the world, but nothing seemed to work — until last year, when her husband read an article about endoscopic sleeve gastroplasty (ESG), a new nonsurgical weight loss procedure offered at the University of Chicago Medicine's Center for Endoscopic Research and Therapeutics (CERT).
+It’s currently one of the only locations in Chicago offering this new procedure.

 At 5’2” and 225 pounds, Brodzik was ready to try something new.
 In September 2017, the northwest Chicago suburban mom met with gastroenterologist Christopher Chapman, MD, director of bariatric and metabolic endoscopy.
 And on Dec.
 20, 2017, a day that Brodzik calls “one of my favorite days ever,” she underwent the procedure.

 “From the second I had the surgery, I felt like I got my life back,” said Brodzik, who has since lost nearly 75 pounds and no longer suffers from severe sleep apnea, one common side effect of being overweight.

 From the second I had the surgery, I felt like I got my life back.